information

 Project Area

 This project is taking place in the Northern section of the Hillsdale neighborhood.
 Pipes in need of repair are located in streets, yards, and natural areas.
 Many of the streets are narrow or steep, which can create access challenges during construction.
-Environmental Services will work with neighbors and businesses in the area to help reduce these impacts during construction.
+Environmental Services will work with neighbors and businesses in the area to help reduce impacts during construction.

 What's Happening Now

-These information-gathering activities typically occur over time, rather than all at once.
+Information-gathering activities typically occur over time, rather than all at once.
 Visit the Preconstruction Activities webpage for a description of activities that occur before the sewer work can take place.

 What to Expect During Soil Sampling

-The soil sampling holes will be a few inches in diameter and will be filled immediately after the sampling is completed.
 This work may require temporary lane restrictions and on-street parking closures.
 There may be brief periods of noise, dust, and mild vibration during drilling.
 Work at each location will last approximately two to four hours.

 Public Right-of-Way Access